nanograv/PINT/docs/tutorials.rst

 Examples
 --------

 We don't really have any proper tutorials yet.
-But for the moment, we have a few examples that may be useful:
+But for the moment, we have a few examples that may be useful.
+These tutorials examples are in the form of Jupyter notebooks, downloadable from a link at the top of each page.
+(Also available in the same place is a plain-python script version, in case this is more convenient.)
+You should be able to download these files and run them from anywhere convenient (provided ``PINT`` is installed).

 .. toctree::